How to fix a running toilet

 Your toilet will be running for one of several reasons.
 The best way to approach it is to inspect each of these items below to make sure that it’s one of them and fix where it is needed.
-Ultimately the reason is that there is water leaking from the tank into the toilet bowl due to a faulty part or a water level being too high.
+Ultimately, there is water leaking from the tank into the toilet bowl due to a faulty part or a water level being too high.
 Here is what you need to inspect.

 The main source for a toilet to keep running is that the flapper isn’t properly closing.
-This could be due to the fact that the flapper is worn out and it’s not for me to properly seal on the drain.
+This could be because the flapper is worn out, and it’s not for me to properly seal on the drain.

 Next, check the flush valve (what the flapper sits on) for any cracks or damage.
-If you see any damage on the flush valve it will need to be replaced.
-If there looks like there is build up give the flush valve a wipe to see if the build up can be easily removed.
+If you see any damage to the flush valve, it will need to be replaced.
+If there looks like there is build-up, give the flush valve a wipe to see if the build-up can be easily removed.

 This is the tube that runs from the toilet fill valve into the overflow tube.
-If the refill tube is too long the water will go from the toilet tank to the overflow valve causing your tank to continuously run.
+If the refill tube is too long, the water will go from the toilet tank to the overflow valve, causing your tank to run continuously.
 Another thing that could result in is ghost flushing.
 Ghost flushing is where it sounds like your toilet is flushing on its own every so often.

-The reason for this is that the refill tube is too long and is creating a syphoning effect from the tank into the overflow tube.
+This is because the refill tube is too long and is creating a siphoning effect from the tank into the overflow tube.
 The tube should be sitting just above the overflow tube.
-You can get clips (or if you purchased a toilet fill valve you may have one already) and you want the tube to be sitting just above the tube, otherwise it will pull water from the tank into the tube.
+You can get clips (or if you purchased a toilet fill valve, you might have one already), and you want the tube to be sitting just above the tube.
+Otherwise, it will pull water from the tank into the tube.

 Another reason that your toilet keeps running is that the float is too high.
 This can happen if the toilet float arm is bent or the float ball is stuck above the water level.
 This can happen on older-model toilets that have a ball float rather than a float valve.

-To fix this adjust the float arm in the float ball to the right level so that it shuts off after the water it’s the soul level on the tank.
-There will be a screw on the top of the fill valve that can adjust the height of the float ball.
+To fix this, adjust the float arm in the float ball to the right level so that it shuts off after the water it’s the soul level on the tank.
+There will be a screw on the top of the fill valve that can adjust the float ball’s height.

-If you have a newer model the float cup on the float valve may be set too high and you will need to adjust it to a lower water level.
-If the float cup is set too high water will keep running into the overflow pipe causing water to continuously run.
+If you have a newer model, the float cup on the float valve may be set too high, and you will need to adjust it to a lower water level.
+If the float cup is set, too high water will keep running into the overflow pipe, causing water to run continuously.
 This can also happen if your toilet was previously filling up slowly and you replaced the fill valve.
-By replacing the fill valve you may have set the float cup too high and that is why it’s now running constantly.
+By replacing the fill valve, you may have set the float cup too high, and that is why it’s now running constantly.

 Broken Float Valve

 Another cause on older toilets can be that the float valve is leaking.
-When you inspect the float valve the casing could be cracked causing water to continuously leak out of it.
+When you inspect the float valve, the casing could be cracked, causing water to leak out of it continuously.
 If this is the case, you will need to replace the fill valve with a newer model.
 It’s a fairly cheap repair and easy to do.

 Another thing that is less common is that the overflow pipe is cracked.
-This will cause the water to leak through the overflow tube and down into the bowl causing your toilet to continuously run or cycle running on and off over time.
+This will cause the water to leak through the overflow tube and down into the bowl, causing your toilet to run or cycle running on and off over time continuously.